shunliz/AWS-certificate/vpc-faqs.md

 Primary private IP addresses are retained for the instance's or interface's lifetime.
 Secondary private IP addresses can be assigned, unassigned, or moved between interfaces or instances at any time.

 **Q. If an Amazon EC2 instance is stopped within a VPC, can I launch another instance with the same IP address in the same VPC?**

 No. An IP address assigned to a running instance can only be used again by another instance once that original running instance is in a “terminated” state.

+**Q. Can I assign any IP address to an instance?**

+You can assign any IP address to your instance as long as it is:

+* Part of the associated subnet's IP address range
+* Not reserved by Amazon for IP networking purposes
+* Not currently assigned to another interface

+**Q. Can I assign one or more Elastic IP \(EIP\) addresses to VPC-based Amazon EC2 instances?**

+Yes, however, the EIP addresses will only be reachable from the Internet \(not over the VPN connection\).
+Each EIP address must be associated with a unique private IP address on the instance.
+EIP addresses should only be used on instances in subnets configured to route their traffic directly to the Internet gateway.
+EIPs cannot be used on instances in subnets configured to use a NAT gateway or a NAT instance to access the Internet.
+This is applicable only for IPv4.
+Amazon VPCs do not support EIPs for IPv6 at this time.

+**Q. Can I specify which subnet will use which gateway as its default?**

+Yes.
+You may create a default route for each subnet.
+The default route can direct traffic to egress the VPC via the Internet gateway, the virtual private gateway, or the NAT gateway.

+**Q. Does Amazon VPC support**[**multicast**](http://en.wikipedia.org/wiki/IP_multicast)**or**[**broadcast**](http://en.wikipedia.org/wiki/Broadcast_address#IP_network_broadcasting)**?**

+No.